mateofumis/dumpdork/README.md

 - **Output Options**: Save your findings in a neatly formatted JSON file for further analysis or reporting.
 - **No CAPTCHA Required**: This script does not require users to complete CAPTCHA, making it easier to retrieve results without interruptions.
 - **Configurable Credentials**: Manage your API credentials securely through a simple YAML configuration file.
+- **Interactive Setup Wizard**: With an user-friendly wizard which guides you through the setup process, helping you configure your API credentials settings step-by-step.

 ## Installation